Skip to Content

 A popular short-term volunteer program called Habitat for Humanity brings individuals together from around the world to construct houses where needed most.

-All Hands Volunteers puts individuals on projects in places that have recently been struck by natural disasters, such as Haiti and the Philippines.
+All Hands Volunteers puts individuals on projects in places recently struck by natural disasters, such as Haiti and the Philippines.

 7. Cooking Courses

-If you love a country's food, and love cooking, a cooking course abroad may be your mode of alternative travel.
+If you love a country's food and cooking, a cooking course abroad may be your mode of alternative travel.

 Planning a trip?
 Go Backpacking recommends: